mpho-shabalala/standalone-authentication-app/README.md

 ## Future Improvements

 - Switch from JSON database to MongoDB or PostgreSQL for scalability.
-- Add rate limiting and brute-force protection on login endpoints.
 - Implement role-based access control (RBAC) for protected routes.
-- Add email templates and enhanced UI/UX for email verification and password reset.
 - Add multi-factor authentication (MFA).

 ---